-Hyperthyroidism—an overactive thyroid gland
+- Hyperthyroidism—an overactive thyroid gland

-Adrenocortical insufficiency—the adrenal gland does not produce enough of the hormone
+- Adrenocortical insufficiency—the adrenal gland does not produce enough of the hormone

-Alopecia areata—patches of hair baldness
+- Alopecia areata—patches of hair baldness

-Pernicious anemia—a low level of red blood cells caused by the failure of the body to absorb vitamin B12
+- Pernicious anemia—a low level of red blood cells caused by the failure of the body to absorb vitamin B12

 People with vitiligo should make regular doctor appointments to monitor for these and other potential conditions.

 FACT: There is no superficial way to predict who will have vitiligo.
 The diagnosis of vitiligo is made based on a physical examination, medical history, and laboratory tests, sometimes including a biopsy.
 There is also no way to tell how much or which skin will ultimately be affected.
 Vitiligo is usually progressive, which means that over time white or discolored patches may spread to other areas of the body and become more extensive.
 Some people report additional depigmentation following periods of physical or emotional stress.

 FACT: Unfortunately, there is currently no cure for vitiligo, nor is there a convenient, easy treatment that addresses the disease process.
 However, there are a number of therapies that people with vitiligo may try, including: UV light therapy, surgical skin and cellular grafts, tattooing, steroids, and medications.
 Also, some people simply opt to cover their skin with special cosmetics.
 If you have vitiligo, speak with your doctor to learn about all the options available to address the color loss of skin.
 In addition, research is underway to find better therapies.
 For more information, visit the Vitiligo Research Foundation and the Vitiligo Working Group.

 FACT: Vitiligo is neither contagious nor infectious, and there’s no way to get it from someone else.
 So, there is no reason to avoid people who may have visible signs of the disorder.
 Take part in World Vitiligo Day on June 25th and help to set the record straight by joining in to raise awareness on the nature of this disorder and helping to fight against bias and stigma.

-1. National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+- 1. National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Questions and answers about vitiligo.
 Accessed June 15, 2016.

 - 2. Whitton ME et.
 Al. Interventions for vitiligo (review).
 The Cochrane Library.
 Published 2009.
 Available from: The Cochrane Collaboration.
 Accessed June 15, 2016.

 - 3. Alikan A et.
 Al. Vitiligo: A comprehensive overview.
 J Am Acad Dermatol.
 2011; 65: 473-91. doi: 10.1016/j.jaad.2010.11.061.

 - 4. ScienceDaily.
 Pepper compound could aid millions with vitiligo.
 Accessed June 15, 2016.

 - 5. Porter JR et.
 Al. Psychological effect of vitiligo: A comparison of vitiligo patients with “normal” control subjects, with psoriasis patients, and with patients with other pigmentary disorders.
 J Am Acad Dermatol.
 1986; 15: 220-224. doi: 10.1016/S0190-9622(86)70160-6.

 - 6. National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 What is vitiligo?
 Accessed June 15, 2016.

-7. Tamer E et.
+- 7. Tamer E et.
 Al. Prevalence of skin diseases among pediatric patients in Turkey.
 J Dermatol.2008; 35: 413-418. doi: 10.1111/j.1346-8138.2008.00495.x.

-8. Hann SK et.
+- 8. Hann SK et.
 Al. Clinical characteristics of progressive vitiligo.
 Int J Dermatol.
 1997; 36: 353-355. doi: 10.1046/j.1365-4362.1997.00162.x.

-9. The American Vitiligo Research Foundation.
+- 9. The American Vitiligo Research Foundation.
 Frequently asked questions: what is vitiligo?
 Accessed June 15, 2016.